 Kevin F. Gilbert

-Delegates to the 2013 National Education Association Representative Assembly (RA) elected 17-year veteran educator Kevin F. Gilbert, of Ridgeland, Miss., to the Executive Committee.
-The Executive Committee is responsible for guiding NEA policy and acts for the NEA Board of Directors in between its four regularly scheduled meetings each year.
-Gilbert began serving a three-year term in September 2013.
+Delegates to the 2013 National Education Association Representative Assembly (RA) elected veteran educator Kevin F. Gilbert, of Ridgeland, Mississippi, to the Executive Committee.
+Mr. Gilbert began serving a three-year term in September 2013.

 Mr. Gilbert has worked as an educator for more than 18 years.
 He currently serves as coordinator of teacher leadership and special projects for the Clinton Public School District in Clinton, Mississippi.
 Prior to serving on the NEA Executive Committee, he served as president of the Mississippi Association of Educators (MAE) from 2007-2013.
 Mr. Gilbert has worked as a social studies teacher, coach, bus driver, and an administrator with the Clinton Public School District, Rankin County School District, and the Hinds County School District.
 His Association leadership includes serving as vice president for governance for the National Council of State Education Associations and chair of the National Education Association Committee on Human and Civil Rights.

-The National Education Association (nea.org) is the nation’s largest professional employee organization, representing more than 3 million elementary and secondary teachers, higher education faculty, education support professionals, school administrators, retired educators, and students preparing to become teachers.
+The NEA (nea.org) is the nation’s largest professional employee organization, representing more than 3 million elementary and secondary teachers, higher education faculty, education support professionals, school administrators, retired educators, and students preparing to become teachers.